Sam Barber (singer)

-Samuel Robert Barber (born April 15, 2003) is an American singer and songwriter from Frohna, Missouri.
-He has released one album, three EPs, and several singles.
-Both of Barber's EP's and most of his singles were released through Lockeland Springs under Atlantic Records.
-His single "Straight and Narrow" was his first to chart in the U.S. and is certified platinum by the RIAA.
-His single "Indigo", featuring Avery Anna, became his first song to reach the Billboard Hot 100.
+Samuel Robert Barber (born April 15, 2003) is an American singer and songwriter.
+He has released two albums, three EPs, and several singles.
+Most of his music has been released through Lockeland Springs under Atlantic Records.
+His first song to chart in the U.S. was his 2022 single "Straight and Narrow," and he later reached the Billboard Hot 100 in 2024 with "Indigo" (featuring Avery Anna).
+Both songs are now certified platinum by the RIAA.